nervosnetwork/docs.nervos.org/website/docs/basics/guides/crypto wallets/imToken.md

    <img src={useBaseUrl("img/wallet/imtoken_02.png")} width="30%"/>

-5. Click `Backup Wallet` under `manage the identity wallet` to back up the mnemonic phrase.
+5. Click **Backup Wallet** under **Manage your identity wallet** to back up the mnemonic phrase.

-   Note: Never give the phrase away; otherwise, your coins will be at risk.
+   **Note**: Never give the phrase away; otherwise, your coins will be at risk.

    The mnemonic phrase consists of 12 random words.
 Write them down in a safe place by order.
 These mnemonic words are required when restoring the wallet.
-Once the words have been written down, select `Confirmed Backup`.
+Once the words have been written down, select **Confirmed Backup**.

 6. Confirm the phrase has been well noted.
-Choose the word in the correct order, and click `Next`.
+Choose the word in the correct order, and click **Next**.
 Now the wallet has been successfully configured.

 ### Transfer CKB